200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

-The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge and produce a new generation of inspiring and authentic yoga teachers.
-The programme crafts and intertwines traditional methods with a more contemporary approach and provides a non-dogmatic comprehensive immersion introducing the vast subject of yoga.
-We examine many aspects of the science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
-The asana study is influenced by ashtanga yoga but is broad in scope.
+The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge and nurture a new generation of yoga teachers.
+The 200-hour yoga teacher training programme crafts and intertwines traditional methods with a more contemporary approach and provides a non-dogmatic comprehensive immersion introducing the vast subject of yoga.
+The course is always evolving as the yoga world evolves and we examine many aspects of the art and science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
+The asana study is influenced by ashtanga vinyasa yoga but is broad in scope laying a solid foundation to go on and teach a range of styles of yoga.
+Each student will be guided to hone their skills for their final assessment to teach a style of yoga that resonates with their own individual practice.
+The course gives space for reading, coursework and teaching practice with rigorous feedback and guidance from peers and the team.
+Our detailed feedback process is particularly beneficial in helping trainees find their own authentic voice as a teacher and fulfil their own individual potential.

-The Shala School of Yoga brings together an exceptionally experienced and gifted team of teachers giving a broad and diverse exploration of the subject.
-Leading our next course in 2022 are senior Yoga Alliance registered teachers Gingi Lee and Kath Roberts.
-Together they bring over 50 combined years of teaching experience and each have themselves come from a strong lineage of teachers under whom they have studied.
+The Shala School of Yoga brings together an exceptionally experienced and gifted team of teachers giving a broad and diverse exploration of the subject of yoga.
+Leading our next 200-hour yoga teacher training course starting September 2023 are senior Yoga Alliance E-500-RYT teachers Gingi Lee and Charli Van Ness.

-Also on the team are: Dr Matthew Clark who will delve into the History and Philosophy of yoga; Melanie Cooper who brings Anatomy and Physiology to life, Norman Blair who will introduce you to Yin practices and Hamish Hendry sharing his experiences and invaluable insight on Dharma Philosophy and teaching Ashtanga Yoga.
+Also on the team are: Dr Matthew Clark who will delve into the History and Philosophy of yoga; Melanie Cooper who brings Anatomy and Physiology to life, Norman Blair who will introduce you to Yin practices and Hamish Hendry and Liz Lark who share their experiences and invaluable insights from decades of teaching.

 "I didn't expect to go so deep with this practice on the TTC.
 Very intense and emotional experience.
 Gingi held such a safe supportive space it was really special."